JasonDJung/ECE-445-NOTEBOOK/Notebooks/Jason Jung/readme.md

 # 10/24
 * Looked into code for Development Board
 * Was able to display video on the development board, but now need to use that on the IDE.
+# 10/26 Project Emergency
+* Found out today that our lead time to get PCB assembly is up to 30 days.
+We have started exploring other options through 4PCB and JLCPCB, as well as potentially soldering components on our own
+* This lead time prevents us from getting our PCB until the week of the mock demo.
+* Will order components separately through myECE as a contingency plan.